Sonoma County Art Trails Gallery at Corrick's

 The Art Trails Gallery at Corrick's was formed in 2011 to feature some of Sonoma County's finest talent in a year-round setting.
 The Gallery currently displays work from scores of the 100+ Art Trails participants each year.
 Each month we feature selected artists and groups from Art Trails, and its sister programs at the Sebastopol Center for the Arts.

-October 2021 Exhibt - An exhibit of Storytelling in Art
+October/November 2021 Exhibt - An exhibit of Storytelling in Art

 featuring Caren Catterall, Teri Sloat & Luann Udell